MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-synapse-sql.md

 - **Recommendation**:  Cast the type to the string in the source SQL query or, in the copy activity column mapping, change the column type to *String*.

-- **Cause**: If the issue occurs on the SQL sink and the error is related to SqlDateTime overflow, the data value exceeds the allowed range in the sink table.
+- **Cause**: If the issue occurs on the SQL destination and the error is related to SqlDateTime overflow, the data value exceeds the allowed range in the destination table.

-- **Recommendation**:  Update the corresponding column type to the *datetime2* type in the sink table.
+- **Recommendation**:  Update the corresponding column type to the *datetime2* type in the destination table.

 ## Error code: SqlInvalidDbStoredProcedure